nk5146/A3-Loot-to-Vehicle/README.md

 # Arma 3 Quick Loot to Vehicle
 Arma 3 mod where that allows quickly looting to the player's last vehicle

-NOTE: Currently does not wor after the player dies and respawns.
+NOTE: Currently does not work after the player dies and respawns.